DFE-Digital/sts-plan-technology-for-your-school/terraform/README.md

 This section discusses how to set-up and run Terraform locally on a development machine.

-⚠️ do not update the example Terraform configuration files with sensitive information and commit to repo ⚠️
+⚠️ Avoid committing any updates to the repository that include sensitive information in the example Terraform configuration files ⚠️

 ### Authenticating using Service Principle
 The Terraform configuration can be executed using an Azure Service Principle.
 To do this you'll need to set the following environment variables: